ddmcdonald/sparser/README.md

 sets of rules will be loaded, the protocol for rule application, the checks that are performed as words are scanned, and so on.
-There are configurations that turn Sparser into a multi-document word-frequency and TF/IDF tabulator, a highly efficient information extraction engine driven from a semantic model of the target content, a shallow meaning, ontology induction engine, or a large-lexicon, syntax-driven system for reading technical literature
+There are configurations that turn Sparser into a multi-document word-frequency and TF/IDF tabulator; a highly efficient information extraction engine driven from a semantic model of the target content; a shallow-meaning, ontology induction engine; or a large-lexicon, syntax-driven system for partially reading technical literature

-Sparser is designed for continuous operation over sets of documents of arbitrary number and length, though grammar and model development is usually done over small texts.
+Sparser is designed for continuous operation over sets of documents of arbitrary number and length, although grammar and model development is usually done over small texts.
 As a consequence, Sparser is run for side-effects.
 It does not 'return' anything, though it has machinery for periodically reading out its chart or the objects it has recognized or instantiated (i.e. categories and instances of categories).
-Sparser uses its native KRISP KR language to define its domain models and represent the information that it identifies as it reads.
+Sparser uses its native KRISP KR language to define its domain models and represent the information that that it identifies as it reads.
 KRISP can be easily converted to OWL triples or JSON.

 Sparser is an open-source project under the Eclipse Public License